gravitational/teleport/docs/README.md

 # Quick Start

+## Quick Start

+To get a quick feel of Teleport lets start it on `localhost` and connect to via the command line client and also via a browser.
+This quick start assumes you have root permissions.

-### Installing
+#### Installing

 Gravitational Teleport natively runs on any modern Linux distribution and OSX.
 You can download prebuilt binaries from [here](https://github.com/gravitational/teleport/releases) or you can [build it from source](BROKEN).

-### Quick Start

-To get a quick feel of Teleport lets start it on `localhost` and connect to via the command line client and also via a browser.
-This quick start assumes you have root permissions.
+#### Starting Teleport

-Create a directory for Teleport to keep its data and start `teleport` daemon:
+Lets create a single-node cluster and connect to it.
+First, create a directory for Teleport to keep its data.
+By default it's `/var/lib/teleport`.
+Then start `teleport` daemon:

 ```bash
 mkdir -p /var/lib/teleport